Link Prospecting: Guide to Building Quality Backlinks

 On the other hand, if you aim to enhance local SEO and attract local customers, geographically relevant links from sources like local businesses or news outlets are more pertinent.

-2. Domain Rating (DR): A website’s DR serves as an indicator of the strength of its backlink profile and its potential to pass link equity to your site.
+2. Domain Rating (DR): A website’s DR indicates the strength of its backlink profile and its potential to pass link equity to your site.

-3. Organic Traffic: The volume of monthly organic traffic a website receives serves as an indicator of its quality and whether its backlink profile has undergone manipulation.
+3. Organic Traffic: The volume of monthly organic traffic a website receives indicates its quality and whether its backlink profile has undergone manipulation.
 For example, avoid a site with an exceptionally high DR but no traffic.

 These metrics can be assessed using tools like Ahrefs’ Site Explorer, providing a quick overview of a site’s characteristics.